 A little salty.
 Maybe from the chorizo.
 But whatever.
 Just keep it moving.

-I don’t know what they are doing to this chicken to make it as juicy and delicious as it is, but I want to do that to everything I eat.
-Don’t let the “it’s chicken that’s boring” thing divert you from ordering this.
+We don’t know what they are doing to this chicken to make it as juicy and delicious as it is, but we want to do that to everything we eat.
+Don’t let the “it’s chicken, that’s boring” thing divert you from ordering this.
 It’s exceptional.

 Whatever they are, eat them.
 The pastry chef here is doing REAL THINGS.
 We had some sort of crack pie thing that was also sort of like sugar soup in the best way possible.
-I probably would have taken a picture if I wasn't shaking so hard.
+We probably would have taken a picture if we weren't shaking so hard.